yenkuanlee/IPDC/en_readme.md

 In this section, we will introduce how to use each of IPDC project.
 All IPDC project have two python codes :
-- control.py : project controler
+- control.py : project controller
 - Dmqtt.py : mqtt listener, receive messages and do the correspond things.

-Note that different IPDC projects have different logic of control.py and Dmqtt.py.
+Note that different IPDC projects have different logic of controll.py and Dmqtt.py.

 ### IPDC MR

 ```
 IPDC MR is based on Map-Reduce framework.
 There are some core code in ER project :
 	- data.dat : input dataset of Mapper
 	- Map.py : Mapper
 	- Reduce.py : Reducer